y-labz/spellbound/README.md

 ## So I wrote this mod ...

 - for me and my kids to spend time together & have fun
-- for the kids to learn typing & type fast
+- motivate the kids to learn typing & type fast
-- for the kids to learn some English words, Math & Coding
+- motivate the kids to learn some English words, Math & Coding

 I am new to Luanti and Lua, so expect some basic mistakes.
 And I do not have a lot of time for this repo...